ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ingressgroup.md

 Also, go to the AWS Console and verify the resources created by the AWS Load Balancer Controller, including the load balancer, target groups, listener rules, etc.

-You will observe that only one load balancer has been created with two rules, following the ordering defined by the `group.order` annotation in the ingress.
+You will observe that only one load balancer was created with two rules, following the ordering defined by the `group.order` annotation in the ingress.

 ## Step 3: Add Records in Route53